 The Town of Pennington falls within the service area of the Economic Development Authority of Lee County Virginia.
 The Town of Pennington Gap Industrial Development Authority granted the County entity blanket authority for investment within the municipality as it sees fit.
 The purpose of the Authority shall be to promote and facilitate economic growth and development in Lee County by persuading manufacturing, industrial, and commercial enterprises to locate or remain in Lee County.
 Further, the Authority shall work to further the economic well-being of the citizens of Lee County by increasing their commerce and promoting their safety, health, welfare, and prosperity.
-The purpose shall also be to achieve the objectives established by the Authority to provide additional employment for all sectors of the Community, to promote economic stability and growth in the Community, and to assist the County in meeting its development objectives.
+The purpose shall also be to achieve the objectives established by the Authority to provide additional employment for all sectors of the County in meeting its development objectives.